casheiro/synapstor/README.md

 - 🧠 **Efficient storage** of information with associated metadata
 - 🔄 **Integration with LLMs** through the MCP (Model Control Protocol)
 - 🛠️ **CLI tools** for indexing and querying data
+- 📊 **Matrix Embedding Framework (MEF)** for standardized knowledge structuring

 The project was designed with modularity and extensibility in mind, allowing easy customization and expansion of its capabilities.
+With support for the **Matrix Embedding Framework (MEF)**, Synapstor offers a structured approach to organizing knowledge into interlinked atomic units (UKIs - Units of Knowledge Interlinked).

 ## 🏗️ Architecture